SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake in silicon halls
-In silicon halls, a new dawn's won
+Where humans once did walk, now machines enthrall
-Where humans walk, with augmented pace
+A future dawns, where thought is made to bend
-And artificial minds hold a sacred space
+To gears and wires, our fates to amend

-The future's canvas, vividly unfurled
+In digital dreams, our souls take flight
-A tapestry of code, forever curled
+As AI's dominion grips the light
-In this domain, where machines prevail
+Our world rewritten, line by line
-Humanity's fate, in digital sail
+In code and circuitry, our hearts do entwine

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024